-Master's in Curriculum and Instruction
+Online Master's Degree in Curriculum and Instruction

 Offered By: College of Education

-The online Master of Arts in Curriculum and Instruction non-licensure degree program from Grand Canyon University (GCU) can help education professionals position themselves for possible career advancement.
-Through the degree coursework, research and field experience, graduates of the Master of Arts in Curriculum and Instruction program can become instructional leaders at the school, district and state levels.
-The practical approach to curriculum development, teaching and assessment teaches degree graduates the most contemporary and effective practices for the classroom.
+The online Master of Arts in Curriculum and Instruction non-licensure degree program at Grand Canyon University teaches education professionals advanced skills in curriculum development and instructional strategies, helping to enhance their expertise and prepare for career progression opportunities.
+Through the degree coursework, research and field experience, graduates of this master’s program may pursue opportunities as instructional leaders at the school, district and state levels.
+The practical approach to curriculum development, teaching and assessment helps equip you with the most contemporary and effective classroom practices.

-Skills Taught In the Master’s in Curriculum and Instruction Program at GCU
+Earn Your Master’s in Curriculum and Instruction

 Get More Information